Swimming pool: Pre-modern

-19th century
+19th and 20th centuries

 Swimming pools became popular in Britain in the mid-19th century.
 As early as 1837, six indoor pools with diving boards existed in London, England.
 The Maidstone Swimming Club in Maidstone, Kent is believed to be the oldest surviving swimming club in Britain.
 It was formed in 1844, in response to concerns over drownings in the River Medway, especially since would-be rescuers would often drown because they themselves could not swim to safety.
 The club used to swim in the River Medway, and would hold races, diving competitions and water polo matches.
 The South East Gazette July 1844 reported an aquatic breakfast party: coffee and biscuits were served on a floating raft in the river.
 The coffee was kept hot over a fire; club members had to tread water and drink coffee at the same time.
 The last swimmers managed to overturn the raft, to the amusement of 150 spectators.

-The Amateur Swimming Association was founded in 1869 in England, and the Oxford Swimming Club in 1909.
-The presence of indoor baths in the cobbled area of Merton Street might have persuaded the less hardy of the aquatic brigade to join.
-So, bathers gradually became swimmers, and bathing pools became swimming pools.
+The Amateur Swimming Association (now known as Swim England) was founded in 1869 in England, and the Oxford Swimming Club in 1909.
 In 1939, Oxford created its first major public indoor pool at Temple Cowley.

 The modern Olympic Games started in 1896 and included swimming races, after which the popularity of swimming pools began to spread.
 In the US, the Racquet Club of Philadelphia clubhouse (1907) boasts one of the world's first modern above-ground swimming pools.
 The first swimming pool to go to sea on an ocean liner was installed on the White Star Line's Adriatic in 1906.
 The oldest known public swimming pool in the U.S., Underwood Pool, is located in Belmont, Massachusetts.

 Interest in competitive swimming grew following World War I. Standards improved and training became essential.
 Home swimming pools became popular in the United States after World War II and the publicity given to swimming sports by Hollywood films such as Esther Williams' Million Dollar Mermaid made a home pool a desirable status symbol.
 More than 50 years later, the home or residential swimming pool is a common sight.
 Some small nations enjoy a thriving swimming pool industry (e.g., New Zealand pop.
 4,116,900 – holds the record in pools per capita with 65,000 home swimming pools and 125,000 spa pools).

-A two-storey, white concrete swimming pool building composed of horizontal cubic volumes built in 1959 at the Royal Roads Military College is on the Registry of Historic Places of Canada.
+A two-storey, white concrete swimming pool building composed of horizontal cubic volumes built in 1959 at the Royal Roads Military College is on the Canadian Register of Historic Places.